rpmuller/ePubs/WesternPhilosophy.md

 escaping from their influence over our minds.
 "Idols of the theatre" are those that have to do with received systems of thoucht; of these, naturally, Aristotle and the scholastics afforded him the most noteworthy instances.
-Lastly there are "idols of the schools/' which consist in thinking that some blind rule (such as the syllogism) can take the place of judgment in investigation.
+Lastly there are "idols of the schools," which consist in thinking that some blind rule (such as the syllogism) can take the place of judgment in investigation.